LennyGonz/JavaScript-CheatSheet/README.md

 otherClass(); // Welcome

 teacher; // Suzy
-topic; // React -> this variable wasn't defined anywhere so JS does ahead and makes it in the global scope (this is while JS is in "sloppy-mode" not strict-mode)
+topic; // React -> this variable wasn't defined anywhere so JS
+// goes ahead and makes it in the global scope (this is while JS is in "sloppy-mode" not strict-mode)
 ```

 undefined vs undeclared